leo-project/leofs/docs/admin/system_operations/data.md

 When/How to use recover commands.

 - AVS/KVS Broken
-    - Invoke `recover-node` with a node having broken AVS/KVS files.
+    - Invoke `recover-node` with a node having broken AVS/KVS files or `recover-disk` with a disk having broken AVS/KVS files if you have multiple container directories.
 - Queue Broken
     - Invoke `recover-node` with every node except which having broken Queue files.
     - The procedure might be improved in future when [issue#618](https://github.com/leo-project/leofs/issues/618) solved.